Nick Madrigal Player Props: Cubs vs. Mets

 Mets Pitching Rankings

-- The Mets have a 4.45 team ERA that ranks 19th among all league pitching staffs.
+- The Mets have a 4.42 team ERA that ranks 18th across all MLB pitching staffs.

-- The right-hander's most recent appearance was on Thursday against the Kansas City Royals, when he tossed 5 2/3 innings, surrendering three earned runs while allowing 11 hits.
+- In his most recent outing on Thursday against the Kansas City Royals, the righty went six innings, allowing six earned runs while surrendering eight hits.

-- In 20 games this season, the 30-year-old has amassed a 3.25 ERA and 11.1 strikeouts per nine innings, while allowing a batting average of .214 to opposing hitters.
+- The 36-year-old has a 6.60 ERA and 6.1 strikeouts per nine innings across 16 games this season, while allowing a batting average of .299 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.